momentum-morehouse/immersive-curriculum/w8-ruby/day3/homework/qb_background_jobs.md

 ## User activity summary

 Write a background worker whose purpose is to create an weekly summary of data for each user and send them an email with that summary.
-Like [Google Takeout](https://takeout.google.com/).
+[Google Takeout](https://takeout.google.com/) is an example of the type of summary you could design.

 Each user should get a customized weekly email summary of their activity on QuestionBox.
 The summary should include a list of their own questions and answers that week.
 Don't worry about styling the email; it's more important that the data is there.